ttbarnes/mean-tweets/README.md

 # Mean tweets

+NOTE: This is old and no longer maintained.

 Mini Twitter with MEAN.
 [Demo](https://mean-tweets.herokuapp.com)

 I built this app in order to learn more about Node, Express and MongoDB.
 I hope it helps others do the same :-)